-- A zoom training session will be available the week of April 17 for all poster presenters to share guidance for the process, best practices, and to answer any questions.
+- A zoom training session will be available April 25 for all poster presenters to share guidance for the process, best practices, and to answer any questions.

 - Posters will be available for viewing in Whova during both the in-person conference (June 6-8) and virtual portion of conference (June 26-27) with opportunities to engage with attendees via chat, and available for 6 months post-conference.

 - In-person attendees will have the opportunity to upload their poster and have it printed locally to avoid the hassle of traveling with their poster.

 - Poster uploads to Whova must be completed no later than May 19.

 This award will continue in 2023.
 Attendees will vote for their favorite poster through a poll in Whova, and the winner will receive a $25 gift card!

 This second award category will be adjudicated by a panel.
 This award goes to the poster which has the most innovative idea, interesting concept, or demonstrates the most creative problem-solving.
 This winner will also receive a $25 gift card.